 Stock Advisor Performance

-Overall, the Motley Fool Stock Advisor stock subscription service has returned 671% through April 8, 2024, since its inception in February 2002.
-This number is calculated by averaging the return of all stock recommendations it has made over the past 22 years.
-Comparatively, the S&P 500 Index has returned 152% over that same time frame.
+Overall, the Motley Fool Stock Advisor stock subscription service has more than quadrupled the return of the S&P 500 since Stock Advisor’s inception in February 2002 through Sept.
+5, 2025.
+This number is calculated by averaging the return of all stock recommendations it has made over the past 23 years.

 Motley Fool